 Most people will know deep down whether they are controlling their drinking or their drinking is controlling them.
 If you sometimes feel guilty about the amount you drink, there’s a good chance you may have a problem.

-Other warning signs of alcohol dependence include:
+Other warning signs of alcohol use disorder include:

 A few people suffer serious physical problems when they try to quit alcohol.
 Hallucinations and delirium tremens, which most people regard as symptoms of intoxication, are in fact caused by sudden sobriety.
 Fear, confusion, fever, and high heart rate are just some of the symptoms seen in those addicted to alcohol who have a severe physical reaction when the drug is no longer present in their system.
 Hospital care and antianxiety medication can help ease the physical effects during this stage of withdrawal.